- How do I select which credit cards I accept via the Booking.com API?

 - Why are my guests seeing so many "Invalid Card" errors?

 - I'm supposed to get guest credit card info but it's not coming through.

 - I want to discontinue my listing on Booking.com, but I don't want to abandon the bookings I've already received.

-- Why did Booking.com automatically refund my guest when they cancelled their booking?
+- Why didn't Booking.com automatically refund my guest when they canceled their booking?

 - How do I get historical data for my past Booking.com bookings into OwnerRez?

 - What's the difference between a Hotel, a Room, and a Rate?

 - Is there a way to verify my account without waiting on the postcard from Booking.com?

 - My public Booking.com calendar doesn't show any of my existing bookings blocked off!